 Each September, AzEIN joins others across the country to celebrate National Preparedness Month and highlight simple ways to help ourselves and our communities be better prepared for disasters.
-As we continue to respond to COVID-19, there is no better time to take small steps to be ready; preparedness begins at home.
+There is no better time to reevaluate your readiness and Refresh Your Ready.

-Join us this month on Facebook and Twitter as we share strategies for building a foundation for preparedness.
+Join us this month on Facebook and Twitter as we share strategies for strengthening and customizing your emergency preparedness.
 We’ll tackle:

 - Getting ready in the kitchen: Cooking a meal in an emergency doesn't have to mean bland-tasting food.
-Discover delicious, easy-to-make preparedness recipes and create your own recipe for our Emergency Kit Cook-Off online cookbook!
+Discover delicious, easy-to-make preparedness recipes and create your own dinner or dessert recipe with nonperishable items for our Emergency Kit Cook-Off online cookbook!

 During Arizona Preparedness Month, residents are encouraged to take these preparedness steps: